AgentMC/Sao20/Translate/En/Part3.md

 "......
 What did you see?
 Have you understood how the murderer killed Yazen by avoiding the Taboo Index?"

-As a question to jump in, Asuna made a long blinking as if to verify his memory and gave a slightly hoarse voice.
+As this question came in, Asuna closed her eyes for a while as if to verify her memory and said in a slightly hoarse voice:

 "In the glass disk, the first thing that I saw...... a man who cleaning the room moments ago.
 I think that it was Yazen-san.
 Then the second man, standing by the other side of the screen, said to Yazen-san: 『Thou, is not a serf Yazen of the Emperor’s domain?』...... like this."